06/21/07, by email@example.com

 If you have recently powered on the G07 chassis and the F901 fuse (closest to C904) was blown, then C904 has a nice fresh charge in it just waiting for you to provide a path to ground.
 Some caps hold their charge for years, while others dissipate in a matter of hours or weeks.
 So always discharge the G07 monitor chassis with F901 installed or with it jumpered with an aligator clip.

 Stuff you'll need to buy for a typical Electrohome G07 monitor rebuild (flyback, 2SD870

 Many people will, as a precaution, just replace the Flyback with a new one.
 They are not expensive, about $20.
 Frankly if you're going through all this work to rebuild a G07, you might as well install a new flyback.
 Because if the flyback implodes, it WILL take out several electronic parts with it.
 If usually takes out the F902 fuse, the Horizontal output and/or Regulator transistors, and perhaps an electrolytic cap or two in the process.
 Because of this, just replace the flyback and be done with it.
 Otherwise you'll be going through this whole G07 rebuild procedure again when the 30 year old flyback dies.

 The dead flyback and horizontal output transistor.

-to do the all the other G07 chassis work with the flyback removed.
+After the old flyback is out, don't put the new one in just yet.
+I do this dead last.
+Because it's a lot easier to do the all the other G07 chassis work with the flyback removed.